Singer Factories - Elizabethport, New Jersey, USA

 By the start of WW2 the Singer factory at Elizabethport was employing 5,000 workers and the now 113 acre factory had 48 buildings with a total of over 2.6 million sq. feet.
 The factory was an integarted self-sufficient plant, producing everything it needed to supply sewing machines.
 It also supplied sewing machine parts and the machinery to make the parts, to other Singer factories around the world.
 During this time, shipping throughout Europe was limited and Elizabethport stepped in to provide the family sewing machines and machine parts normally produced at Clydebank.

-The factory shut down in the late 1960’s and the original brick factory building built by Singer was converted to smaller industrial units.
+The factory had less than 1000 employees when its shutdown was announced in February 1982.
+After the shutdown the original brick factory building built by Singer was converted to smaller industrial units.